-Trainees should understand the processes involved in negotiations and appreciate the importance to the client of reaching agreement or resolving a dispute.
+RSLs must understand the processes involved in negotiations and appreciate the importance to the client of reaching agreement or resolving a dispute.

-They should be given opportunities to observe negotiations conducted by experienced practitioners and/or to conduct negotiations under close supervision.
-They should be given work that will help them understand the process of negotiation including:
+They should be given opportunities to observe negotiations conducted by experienced practitioners and/or to conduct negotiations under supervision.
+They should undertake work that will help them understand the process of negotiation including:

-• Identifying all parties' interests, objectives and limits
+- identifying all parties' interests, objectives and limits - developing and formulating best options for meeting parties' objectives - presenting options for compromise persuasively

-- Developing and formulating best options for meeting parties' objectives - Presenting options for compromise persuasively - Responding to options presented by the other side - Developing compromises between options or parties
+- responding to options presented by the other side - developing compromises between options or parties.